May 26, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under electrical circuit

 Frank, one possibility is that it sounds like you have wired the lighting circuit in series and not parallel.

-An Example of Series and Parallel Wiring
+An Example of Series Circuit and Parallel Circuit

 Double check the electrical circuit wiring configuration and your connections.

-Electrical outlet wiring
+Electrical Outlet wiring

 Wiring Electrical Outlet for the Home